-She is currently working on a multi-cultural and social history of leftovers.
-Her goal: activate food writers, chefs, restauranteurs, food waste advocates and other food influentials to help inspire home cooks to discover the joy in transforming what’s left from yesterday’s dinner into something new and special.
+She is currently working on a food waste advocacy book aimed at activating food influentials to help inspire and educate home cooks and chefs to successfully transform what’s left from yesterday’s dinner into something new and special.

 Awards and Recognition

 - Her book, The New Rules of Green Marketing, was named one of the top 40 sustainability books of the year by Cambridge University (UK).